SUSE-Cloud/suse-cloud-appliances/HOWTO.md

     or keep reading to find out how to choose which VMs to provision.

 There is always exactly one admin server node.
-You can change the number of controller nodes and compute notes from the defaults of 2 and 1 respectively by exporting environment variables, e.g.:
+The quantity, shape, and size of all nodes are determined by [`vagrant.yaml`][(vagrant/vagrant.yaml).
+You can change the number of controller nodes and compute notes from the defaults of 2 and 1 respectively by editing this file or by pointing the `Vagrantfile` at an alternative config file:

-    export VAGRANT_CONTROLLER_NODES=3
-    export VAGRANT_COMPUTE_NODES=3
+    export VAGRANT_CONFIG_FILE=/path/to/other/vagrant.yaml

-`vagrant up` will cause all the VMs to be provisioned in the following
+`vagrant up` will cause all the VMs to be provisioned in the order listed in the YAML config file.
+Typically this is:
-order:

 1.  `admin` - the Crowbar admin server node.
 After boot-up, `install-suse-cloud` will automatically run.
 This takes quite a